DataRealms/CCOSS/README.md

 4. Run `./CortexCommand` or `./CortexCommand_debug` in the **Data Repository**.

 ## Installing Dependencies

+**macOS additional dependencies:**
+- Homebrew
+- Xcode  or Command Line Tools for Xcode (if you need to, you can also generate an xcode project from meson using the `--backend=xcode` option on setup)

+**Homebrew (macOS):**
+`brew install pkg-config sdl2 minizip lz4 flac luajit lua@5.1 libpng ninja meson`

 **Arch Linux:**
 `sudo pacman -S allegro4 sdl2 boost flac luajit lua52 minizip lz4 libpng meson ninja base-devel`